 We also offer a master's programme (MSc.) in Technical Medicine.

-As a technical physician you are the linking pin between medicine and technology.
-You learn how to apply existing technology in innovative ways to optimize diagnosis and treatment of patients.
+In this programme, you will become a professional with a unique technical-medical perspective and the ability to develop innovative diagnostic and treatment solutions for your patients.
+You will learn how to apply existing technology in innovative ways to optimize diagnosis and treatment of individual patients.
 This Bachelor’s programme was designed at the University of Twente and was the first of its kind in the whole world.
 Since then it has gained recognition as a new, full-fledged discipline in Dutch healthcare.
-Its acknowledgement was accelerated by the fact that the competencies belonging to this new group of professionals are officially recognized by the government and that graduates are qualified to treat patients independently.
+Its acknowledgement was accelerated by the fact that the competencies belonging to this new group of professionals are officially recognized by the Dutch government and that graduates are qualified to treat patients independently.

-After the Bachelor's programme you can continue on to our three-year Master's programme Technical Medicine, thus completing your training in Technical Medicine.
-You can also transfer to one of the other Master's programmes in the UT's 'Health cluster'.
+After the Bachelor's programme you can continue to our three-year Master's programme in Technical Medicine, thus completing your training in Technical Medicine education.
+You can also transfer to one of the other Master's programmes in the health domain of the University of Twente.

 Technical Medicine is a relatively new profession.
-Also the healthcare industry is very keen for people with these sets of skills.
+In addition, the healthcare industry is very keen for people with these sets of skills.
 All our graduates so far have high-level jobs within a few months of graduating, mostly in academic or top clinical hospitals.
-As a technical physician you are part of a medical treatment team at a hospital and treating your own patients.
+As a technical physician you will be part of a medical treatment team at a hospital and treat your own patients.
 Many graduates specialize by getting a PhD or completing a fellowship.